mjfwebb/twitch-bot/docs/CONFIGURATION.md

 Once you open this and authorize access, it will redirect you.
 Take the auth code from the new URL.

-Method 2: Automated Retrieval

-Fill in the required details in `config.json` for Twitch, leaving the `auth_code` field empty.
-Ensure your `redirect_uri` is set to `http://localhost:3000`.

-Once set, run the server with `npm run start` within the server directory.
-The bot will automatically retrieve and update your `auth_code`.

-The required scopes are `chat:read`, `chat:edit`, `channel:manage:redemptions`, `channel:read:redemptions`, `moderator:manage:banned_users` and `channel:manage:broadcast`.

 ### Spotify

+The required scopes are `user-read-currently-playing`, `user-read-playback-state`, and `user-modify-playback-state`.

 Visit https://developer.spotify.com/documentation/web-api/tutorials/getting-started to create an app and obtain the `client_id` and `client_secret`